 Villa Flora: A good choice in the old town, just a minute from Stradun.
 Not super modern, nor extremely fancy, but a nice hotel if you do not want to spend a fortune.
 Click here to check out prices for Villa Flora.

-Hilton: If you are looking for a more luxurious hotel near the old town (just 200 meters outside the old town), then you may want to check out the Hilton in Dubrovnik.
+Hilton: If you are looking for a more luxurious hotel near the old town (just 200 meters outside the old town), you may want to check out the Hilton in Dubrovnik.

 Hvar Town is Croatia’s premier party town!
 But there is more to it than that.